huyen-nguyen/geranium/CONTRIBUTING.md

     npm run dev
     ```

-Once started, the client will be available at http://localhost:5173/
+Once started, you can open http://localhost:5173/ in a web browser to run the search engine.